mewza/realfft/README.md

 This is the best (fastest, most precise and best sounding) real FFT/iFFT transform available in existence!
-I have gone through at least 10, and kept upgrading until I found this one, so I adapted it for SIMD capability and arranged it into a templated class that works with SIMD vectors like simd_float8, simd_double4, etc. I highly optimized it in neon asm, and now offering the highly optimized neon version that performs at least 50% better than the one available for free here neon optimizations.
-Contact my email for more info, but I intend to make a simple checkout cart, so you can instantly buy it with an instant checkout.
-The pricing for my highly optimized neon asm routines is
+I have gone through at least 10, and kept upgrading until I found this one, so I arranged it into a templated class that suports base types like float and double as well as simd vectors like simd_float8, simd_double4, which can be specified as a template parameter T. I also spent a great deal of time hand optimizing it in neon assembler, and then spent another month refining that, which I am pleased to announce that it is available for sale from me directly.
+The additional (for sale) optimization takes optimizations to a whole another level gaining about 30%-50% more performnace gain.
+I apologize for the extra hassle w/ transactions and emails, I will make it a paypal check out soon.
+The pricing for my highly optimized neon asm routines is $200/project and $1000 for a company-wide use on multiple projects - up to 10.
+This is an ideal package if you are doing multi-channel p rocessing that would leverage instrinsic vector architecture.
-$200/project and I will offer a company or organization-wide license for $500.
-It is also an ideal package if you are doing multi-channel processing like I am doing in my iOS app, that individually processes 7.1 surround (8 channels) simultaneously with SIMD intrinsic vectors representation.

-This is what I am using now in all of my audio projects instead of AVFFT, PFFFT, etc. It is by far the best sounding that I found that is also fast as lightning.
+This is what I am using for now in all of my audio projects instead of AVFFT, PFFFT, etc. It is by far the best sounding and precise FFT I found, and you have my word on it, I don't just say things without testing.

-NEW v1.2: I optimized the neon assembly routines so that they gave another 30%-50% boost in performance, which directly translates in audio apps how they feel - snappy or laggy especially in dsp-intensive apps like one I am developing.
-I added tweedle caching, which gave it an extra boost in the free verrsion.
-The code here is free to use, but if you want maximum performance, consider licensing highly optimized neon version.
-For the commercial part of it, I implemented custom routines for every simd type: simd_float8, simd_float4, simd_float2, simd_float, simd_double8, simd_double4, simd_double2, and simd_double, each routine is customly optimized in neon asm for maximum performance.
-I also switched the internal arrays allocation into dynamic for reasons that you can now statically declare like this and it is more efficient on memory usage:
+v1.2 (NEW): I switched the internal dynamic arrays allocation which gives it better flexibility and efficiency for memory usage.
+Here's an example usage of RealFFT:

       // compute_fft_size() is an inline const function in your class